 curl -sL https://s3.amazonaws.com/ddb-deep-dive/dynamodb.tar | tar -xv

 2. To install Boto 3, run the following command in the AWS Cloud9 terminal.

 You are now ready to start this tutorial.
-In the first module you insert items into and retrieve items from your DynamoDB table.
+In the next module, you insert items into and retrieve items from your DynamoDB table.